Foix: L'Ayroule Sports Complex

-These playing fields comprise 3 football pitches; 3 rugby pitches; a white water canoe and kayak course on the Ariege river, which has hosted international junior kayak competitions; a 250m velodrome; 4 open-air and 2 covered tennis courts.
-Across the Boulevard François Mitterrand is the Jean Noel Fondere football and athletics stadium, renovated in 2010, it includes a 400-metre 6-lane running track with facilities for high jump; long jump; shot put; hammer, discus and javelin throwing and pole vaulting.
+These playing fields comprise 3 football pitches, 3 rugby pitches, a white water canoe and kayak course on the Ariege river, which has hosted international junior kayak competitions, a 250m velodrome, and 4 open-air and 2 covered tennis courts.
+Opposite the Boulevard François Mitterrand is the Jean Noel Fondere football and athletics stadium.
+Renovated in 2010, it includes a 400-metre 6-lane running track with facilities for high jump, long jump, shot put. hammer, discus and javelin throwing and pole vaulting.
 The synthetic surface provides a high-quality all-weather facility.
 This is classified by the French Athletics Federation as a regional-level facility.
 The athletics stadium is home to U.S.F Union Sportive Fuxéenne rugby union club.
 Across the athletics stadium car park there is a martial arts centre, the Dojo de Foix.

 Aquatic Centre

 The Aquatic Centre, with two indoor pools, outdoor pools, Jacuzzi and sauna serves the population of the Commune of the Pays Foix-Varilhes.